 November 8, 2019 – January 9, 2020

-Open Monday to Friday according to the opening hours of the Center, closed on November 11, December 25 and January 1.
+Open Monday to Friday according to the opening hours of the Center, closed on November 11, from December 23 to January 1 included.

 China Cultural Center in Brussels